 Management is responsible for the other information.
-The other information included in the Annual Financial Report is the Annual Report of the Board of Directors, for which reference is made in the "Report on Other Legal and Regulatory Requirements" but does not include the Financial Statements and our Auditors' Report thereon.
+The other information included in the Annual Financial Report is the Annual Report of the Board of Directors, for which reference is made in the "Report on Other Legal and Regulatory Regula

 Our opinion on the Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.